dabralyogesh/smartdetector/README.md

-# SmartDetector
+#SmartDetector
-A web app that recognizes the faces in images
+The web app that detects faces in the image.